Skip to main content

 • Tool calls.
 Each action an agent takes against a connector counts as a tool call.
 Listing records, fetching a single record, searching the Context Store, and writing data back to a source are all tool calls.

-• Token usage.
+• Reasoning.
 The input and output tokens an agent consumes while reasoning about your prompt contribute to the AO count.

-Simple tasks typically make fewer tool calls and use fewer tokens, so they consume fewer AOs.
-Complex reasoning tasks that span multiple connectors, require iterative lookups, or produce long responses consume more.
+Simple tasks typically make fewer tool calls and require less reasoning, so they consume fewer AOs.
+Complex tasks that span multiple connectors, require iterative lookups, or produce long responses consume more.

 What produces agent operations